TylerAlsop/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    -An adaptive website reacts to specific coded pixel widths and loads new styling according to the width of the browser.
+    -A fully responsive website has styling that continually, and smoothly adjusts to the width of the browser.

 2. Describe what it means to be mobile first vs desktop first.

+    -Mobile first sites are built with the mobile version in mind first and then use min-width media queries to expand to higher width sizes.
+    -Desktop first sites are built with the desktop version in mind first and then use max-width media queries to shrink/adjust to smaller width sizes.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    First the 'font-size: 62.5%' adjusts the default font-size from approx 16px to 10px. "rem" can then be used to reference to the approx 10px default font-size later on.
+Whatever value is chosen for the rem is essentially multiplied by 10px to acheive the desired font size.
+Referencing the font-size in the 'html' tag is useful so that styling within nested elements do not compound upon one another.

 4. How would you describe preprocessing to someone new to CSS?